-Alternatively if you’re an e-Commerce/fashion brand, you can increase conversion rates by sending a welcome email and softly direct your new prospects to your e-store by offering special discounts.
+Alternatively, if you’re an e-commerce/fashion brand, you can increase conversion rates by sending a welcome email and softly direct your new prospects to your online store by offering special discounts.

 Explore 7 types of email campaigns, with examples for finding your ideal fit.

-In conclusion, only AdWords can generate a sale within a couple of clicks.
+In conclusion, only Google Ads can generate a sale within a couple of clicks.
 Social Media and other traffic sources will generally require nurturing the lead through email until you get website conversion.

-Special Case: If you’re upselling or cross selling to an existing customer through email, then you’ll need less clicks to generate sales.
-Ramit Sethi, for example, generated an equal number of sales from 10,422 existing customers and 178,111 other subscribers.
+Special Case: If you’re upselling or cross-selling to an existing customer through email, then you’ll need fewer clicks to generate sales.
+Ramit Sethi generated an equal number of sales from 10,422 existing customers and 178,111 other subscribers.